zainabalasadi/CensAus/README.md

 # CensAus
 CensAus is a Twitter bot that tweets short biographies of real Australians based on the data they provide to the Australian Bureau of Statistics between 2002 and 2010.
 Using a Python program, the bot transforms numbers and characters from the Australian Census Data into narratives and once every 12 hours, translates a row of data into a real person.
-You can find @CensAus [here](https://twitter.com/CensAus){target="_blank"}.
+You can find @CensAus <a href="https://twitter.com/CensAus" target="_blank">here</a>.

 ![@CensAus](IMAGE)